henriqueholtz/MinimalApi-net6/README.md

 # MinimalApi-net6
-a minimal api from dotnet 6 with dockerfile (to linux)
+The minimal api from dotnet 6 with dockerfile (to linux)

 ### Characteristics: